kestral-homekit/homebridge-eta-rest/README.md

 ## DEVELOPMENT
 Source code: https://github.com/kestral-homekit/homebridge-eta-rest
 Contributions and issues are welcome.
-It's my very first HomeBridge plug-in, after month of private use, I finnaly decided to get it open source :-) I'll appreciate any comments !
 ## LICENSE
 Apache-2.0

-*Note: This is my first Homebridge plugin.
+*Note: This is my very first Homebridge plugin.
 After several months of private use, I decided to release it as open source.
 Feedback and suggestions are very welcome!*